-Delaware Tech is located in Dover, Delaware and has a total student population of 12,955.
-During the the most recent year for which data is available, 31 students received their associate's degree in radiography.
+NH Community Technical College - Claremont is located in Claremont, New Hampshire and approximately 694 students attend the school each year.
+During the the most recent year for which data is available, 11 students received their associate's degree in radiography.

 Want to know more about the career opportunities in this field?
 Check out the Careers in Radiologic Technology section at the bottom of this page.

 NH Community Technical College - Claremont Radiologic Technology Degrees Available

 NH Community Technical College - Claremont Radiologic Technology Rankings

 Note: Although rankings can help you see some information about a school, it's not a good idea to depend on them alone.
 Be sure to check out other things about the school before making your decision to attend.

 Radiography Student Demographics at NH Community Technical College - Claremont

 Take a look at the following statistics related to the make-up of the radiography majors at River Valley Community College.

 NH Community Technical College - Claremont Radiologic Technology Associate’s Program

 The majority of those who receive an associate's degree in radiography at NH Community Technical College - Claremont are white.
 Around 100% fell into this category, which is below average for this degree.